 - Utility E-Bikes Built for carrying cargo; even your dog or cat!
 These are great for delivery bikes as they feature more space for luggage, more stability, and sometimes even another wheel.

 - Folding E-Bikes: Built for portability.
 These bikes are designed to be smaller-framed and foldable so they can be taken almost anywhere.
 Commonly, these have been used by those needing to ride public transport or by those with limited space for storage.

 The price of e-bikes can be anywhere between $500 and $10,000.
 This price is a combination of the quality of the bicycle itself, the motor, the battery, and the branding.
-On top of that, you may need a replacement battery every three years or so, which will cost $500-$800 for a good one.
+On top of that, you may need a replacement battery every three years or so (if you commute daily), which may cost $500-$800 for a good one.

-The cheaper models will range from around $500-$1,000.
-These are generally steel or aluminium frames with smaller batteries and less efficient motors.
+Cheaper ebike models will range from around $500-$1,000.
+These are generally steel or aluminum frames with smaller batteries and less efficient motors.

 Mid-range e-bikes will cost around $1,000-$3,000.
 This is the cheapest price you can expect to pay for a decent e-bike.

 The high-end e-bikes, from $3,000 onwards, are going to have more gadgets, longer-lasting batteries, durable lightweight frames, and top-of-the-line motors.

 It’s up to you to find what features are important to you and the purpose of your e-bike, but just know that it’s hard to find good quality e-bikes below $1,000.

 Torque sensors are better but more expensive.

 I mentioned briefly the common sensors in an e-bike; the cadence sensor and torque sensor.
 Ideally, you’ll want to have both sensors built into the bike as this will provide the smoothest assistance to the e-bike.
 But if you were to choose between the two, torque is overall the cyclist’s preference.